meltyourface/blank/posts/Theorica-Magica/Fundamentals-of-Esoteric-Magick-Key-Concepts-and-Techniques/index.md

 **Visualization**: The imaginative process of creating and sustaining mental images, often used to facilitate magickal workings by establishing a strong connection to the intended outcome.

-Energy Manipulation: The ability to sense, direct, and utilize the natural energies, forces, and vibrations within oneself and the environment for various magickal purposes.
+**Energy Manipulation**: The ability to sense, direct, and utilize the natural energies, forces, and vibrations within oneself and the environment for various magickal purposes.

 **Rituals**: Ceremonial acts performed with intention, symbolism, and specific procedures to attune with and harness magickal energies or seek communion with spiritual entities.